Marjorie A. Jones, Mineral Ridge, Ohio

 Marjorie was a secretary for Compensation Programs of Ohio, Inc. for 31 years, then a secretary for Sforza and Walker CPA’s for 10 years, before retiring.

+She was also an active member of the Ladies’ Auxiliary of the Mineral Ridge Fire Department and a member of the Mineral Ridge Historical Society.

 Marjorie enjoyed her pets and working in her yard, but most of all cherished being married to Paul.
-Her husband Paul A. Jones, whom she married August 27, 1960, preceded her in death on May 11, 2010.
+Her husband Paul A. Jones, whom she married August 27, 1960 and preceded her in death on May 11, 2010.